article: "cromwell artist heads online to teach her passion" by KIM Bowden (Central APP) originally published, 13/7/2018

-The course will cater for adults as well as children over the age of 10, and there’s the option to be either an active or passive participant.
+The course will cater for adults as well as older children, and there’s the option to be either an active or passive participant.

 Active participants can join a private Facebook group to connect with others on the course, share tips, and access livestream project reviews, she said.
 They'll also submit their projects to Joanne via email and receive direct feedback from her and they'll take part in an online exhibition at the end of the course.

 “This is the first time I’ve ever done anything like this.
 It's a labour of love with the aim of being able to help a wider audience learn a skill they missed out on”